SoftwareAG/c8y-docs/content/reference/smartrest-two-bundle/mqtt-static-templates.md

 <a name="124"></a>
 ##### Get the device managed object ID (124)

-Gets the id of the device managed object.
+Retrieve the ID of the device managed object.

 |Position|Parameter|Type|
 |:-------|:-------|:---|